idea456/commuter-ui/README.md

   <img src="https://github.com/user-attachments/assets/acd28622-5c2d-45d2-b745-80d1e39851d9" width="400" height="400"/>
 </div>

- Kommuter
+# Kommuter

-A search tool that allows you to search for residental properties that have the best commuting time to your school or workplace, check it out here: https://kommuter.site
+A search tool that allows you to search for residental properties that have the best commuting time to your school or workplace!
+This is still under work in progress, therefore there are some functionalities which are not implemented yet such as:
+- Additional forms for tweaking how many station transfers to search for
+- Improvements to responsive layout
+- Pricing details of each property